Radiation-dominated polar emitting region of an accreting X-ray pulsar -- I. Polarization- and spectrum-dependent structure, and the emergent continuum: Conclusions

 The significance of the Compton scatterings within the accretion column is as great as it is characteristic, for example, for the early universe.
 Comptonization has been shown to be the main process for the formation of the temperature structure of the column.
 The electrons are in the thermodynamic equilibrium with the radiation deep below the shock wave, as proofed in the way of using the Compton-equlibrium formula for obtaining the electron temperature, which noticeably exceeds the blackbody value within the shock due to the contribution of the effects of bulk motion to the heating of the plasma.

-The temperature structure should be calculated in general case with taking into account the influence of the induced Compton effect, which impact on the electron temperature within the settling mound under the condition of the sufficiently weak magnetic field and (in general case) on the existence of the steady-state solutions of the problem.
+The temperature structure should be calculated in general case with taking into account the influence of the induced Compton effect, which impact on the electron temperature within the settling mound under the condition of the sufficiently weak magnetic field and (at the sufficient accretion rate) on the existence of the steady-state solutions of the problem.
 The effects of second-order bulk Comptonization are important mainly for the formation of the spectra of emergent radiation, resulting in a smoothed power-law high-energy zone with a cutoff.
 I have discussed main directions for updating the results in the framework of more accurate models.

 The calculated absolute value of the polarization fraction lies between \mbox{$0.05$} and \mbox{$0.5$} being measured near the spectral maximum of the extraordinary mode.
 The model developed can provide the emergent continuum of the ordinary mode close to that of the extraordinary mode.
 Namely, the calculations for the configuration of a geometrically thin hollow column can lead to the spectrum of the funnel characterised by a high-energy maximum and a low polarization fraction over the entire spectral range.
 The similar picture for the cooler spectra is typical for the filled radiation-dominated column at sufficiently low accretion rates below \mbox{$\dot M_{17}=1$} that are close to the critical value.